asplesa/Childcare-finderMS2/README.md

 - All text used throughout the site was written by me.
 - All business ideas and general development concepts were devised by me.
+- Sincere thanks to my CI mentor for all their help throughout the project.

 **Media**